-ECONOMIC

-Issue Comment
+ECONOMIC Issue Comment

-built-up area, avoiding the cost of the developments.
-It will also result in more at rastructure and services available in an already new infrastructure required by Greenfield fordable living for residents by avoiding the s that come with living in middle and outer
+The development will make use of existing infrastructure and services available in an already built-up area, avoiding the cost of the new infrastructure required by Greenfield developments.
+It will also result in more affordable living for residents by avoiding the significant transport and car ownership costs that come with living in middle and outer suburbs.